hugomtr/whale-Net/README.md

 <br>

-For fursthermore information on the project you can check out the [project report](https://github.com/hugomtr/whale-Net/blob/main/TER_rapport.pdf)
+For furthermore information on the project you can check out the [project report](https://github.com/hugomtr/whale-Net/blob/main/TER_rapport.pdf)